Living Self Sufficiently is a monthly column dedicated to re-connecting people with a more natural and self-sufficient lifestyle.

 - Once your mixture has cooled down to room temperature, you can pour it into your bottle.
 I use a funnel to help with this and a skewer to push the moisturiser through the funnel.

 - Enjoy the joy of having created your own natural skincare product.
-If you have any questions about this recipe or would like to know about ingredient alternatives in your country, I'd be happy to help.

 US and Canada